 If you have started a regular purchase through Easypay and want to cancel this subscription you can do so in the Customer Center, via SMS or directly via the provider.

 If you use NATEL® Pay to make a regular purchase, you can cancel this by contacting the partner service directly.
-A list of contact details is provided here.

 Do you know the sender number for the service?
 Send a SMS with 'STOP ALL' to this number.
 If you receive unsolicited SMS/MMS of a commercial nature, find out who the sender is and contact them in writing.